We all know why bloggers should comment on other blogs: For the benefits of backlinks, traffic, and branding.

 - “Amazing write-up!”

-Such comments are positive in nature, but they add no value whatsoever to the post.
-Nobody wants to read meaningless drivel that simply takes up space.
-A blog’s comment feature should be used to add value to the posts, or not at all.
+Such comments may be positive in nature, but they add no value whatsoever to the post.
+Nobody wants to read a meaningless drivel that simply takes up space.
+A blog’s commenting feature should only be used to add value to the post.